demisto/content-docs/docs/tutorials/tutorial-incident-lifecycle.md

    1. Enter a name and credentials to connect to the QRadar instance.

+   2. Select the **Fetch incidents** radio button.

-   2. Under **Incident type**, select QRadar-Default.
+   3. Under **Incident type**, select QRadar-Default.
 This will be used as the default incident type for any incidents that we do not classify.

-   3. Click **Done**.
+   4. Click **Done**.

 ## Classification and Mapping